azazellochg/temscript/README.md

 ### Offline-Installation from wheels file on Windows (using pip)

-This assumes you have downloaded the wheels file <downloaded-wheels-file>.whl for temscript, numpy and comtypes into the current folder.
+This assumes you have downloaded the wheels file <downloaded-wheels-file>.whl for temscript and comtypes into the current folder.

 Execute from the command line (assuming you have your Python interpreter in the path:

     py -m pip install numpy comtypes pytemscript --no-index --find-links .

-If you want to install pytemscript from sources (you still need to download numpy and comtypes *.whl):
+If you want to install pytemscript from sources (you still need to download comtypes *.whl):

     py -m pip install numpy comtypes --no-index --find-links . py -m pip install -e <source_directory>